Engagement and Consultation

 The boards on display can be viewed online. (pdf, 35mb)

-All feedback gathered will be shared with the Open Forum Panel and then go to the Cabinet Member Decision Day on 10 March 2020.
+All feedback gathered was shared with the Open Forum Panel and then went to the Cabinet Member Decision Day on 10 March 2020.
 More information about the decision day can be found here.

 Supplementary Planning Document Formal Consultation